periph/gohci/README.md

 ```

+### What are the rules about which PRs are tested?

+By default, `AcceptStrangers` is `false`, which means that PRs that do come from
+a forked repository are not tested automatically.
+If `AcceptStrangers` is set to
+`true`, all PRs are tested.
+This increase your attack surface as your worker
+litterally run random code.
+This is not recommended.

+The default rule is that only PRs coming from the own repo (not a fork) will be
+automatically tested, plus any push to the repository.

 ### Won't the auto-updater break my CI when you push broken code?

 Yes.
 I'll try to keep `gohci` always in a working condition but it can fail from
 time to time.
 So feel free to fork the `gohci` repository and run from your
 copy.
 Don't forget to update `gohci_update.timer` to pull from your repository
 instead.